italonascimento/wire/README.md

 ```

 The `reducer` key is literally the modeling of our intents.
 And the `render`
-key is a new stream which is the result of passing to our `render` frunction
+key is a new stream which is the result of passing to our `render` function
 each emission of the state.